John Hathaway (English wrestler)

-John Lawrence Hathaway (born 1 July 1987) is an English mixed martial artist and wrestler who competes in the welterweight division.
+John Hathaway (born 1 July 1987) is an English mixed martial artist and wrestler who competes in the welterweight division.
 He is one of the most accomplished modern-day catch wrestlers, having won three Snake Pit World Championships and a Snake Pit British Championship.

 Mixed martial arts career

 Background and early career

 Formerly an open-side flanker for local rugby team Hove RFC, Hathaway decided to make the transition to mixed martial arts after watching the Ultimate Fighting championship on television.
 He made his professional MMA debut on 25 June 2006, defeating his opponent via rear naked choke in the first round.

 John Hathaway currently trains at London Shootfighters.
 Hathaway also trained in the US with American Top Team and 10th Planet Jiu Jitsu.